pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli class delete [COMMAND-OPTIONS] CLASSNAME

-      Delete the class defined by CLASSNAME.
+      Delete a single class.

-      Deletes the class from the  WBEM Server completely.
+      Deletes the class defined by CLASSNAME from the WBEM Server.

       If the class has instances, the command is refused unless the --force option is used.
 If --force is used, instances are also deleted.